North–South railway (Vietnam): Infrastructure rehabilitation

 The condition of railway infrastructure in Vietnam, although improving, is still poor enough overall to require rehabilitation.
 Rail transport only became a national priority for the Vietnamese government around the mid-1990s, at which point most of the railway network was severely degraded, having received only temporary repair from damages suffered during decades of war.

 From 1994 to 2005, a major bridge rehabilitation project took place on the North–South railway line, with the Pacific Consultants International Group and Japan Transportation Consultants providing consultancy services.
 The overall project cost was JPY 11,020 million, or 18% less than the budgeted cost.
 The overall results of the project included a reduction in running hours from one end of the line to the other (from 36 hours in 1994 to 29 hours in 2007); an increase of speed limits on rehabilitated bridges (from 15 to 30 kph to 60 to 80 kph, which contributed to the reduction in running hours; and a reduction in the number of railway accidents throughout the line.

 In 2007, Vietnam Railways awarded an additional VND 150 billion (US$9.5 million) five-year contract for consultancy services to Japan Transportation Consultants, the Pacific Consultants International Group, and the Japan Railway Technical Service (Jarts), regarding a VND 2.47 trillion project to further improve bridge and railway safety on the North–South line.
 The project's goals include the refurbishment of 44 bridges and 37.6 km of railway tracks, the building of two new railway bridges and a new railway station at Ninh Bình, and the purchase of 23 track machines.
 The project was expected to be completed in 2010.

 Development

 North–South Express Railway

 National railway company Vietnam Railways has proposed a high-speed rail link between Hanoi and Ho Chi Minh City, capable of running at 300 to 350 km/h.
 Funding of the $56 billion line would mainly come from the Vietnamese government; reports suggest Japanese development aid could be made available in stages, conditioned on the adoption of Shinkansen technology.
 Once completed, the high-speed rail line would allow trains to complete the Hanoi-Ho Chi Minh City journey in approximately 6 hours.
 Vietnam's National Assembly rejected the existing plan for the line in June 2010, and asked for further study of the project.
+In 2023, the Chinese Government submitted a similar proposal, which would see a new High Speed railway between Ho Chi Minh City & Hanoi, continuing northward into China and linking up to China’s existing high speed rail system in Nanning, allowing for through running of International Chinese rail services and also Vietnam Domestic Rail services.
+This plan was also rejected by the National Assembly.